Hollywood Studios Disney World Orlando

 Practical Notes

-Rope drop strategy: Be at the entrance when the park opens (usually 9am, earlier for on-property hotel guests).
+Rope drop strategy: Arrive when the park opens (typically 9am; on-property hotel guests often have earlier access).
 Walk directly to Rise of the Resistance if you don’t have Lightning Lane.
-Walk back to Slinky Dog Dash next.
-This sequence in the first 90 minutes avoids the day’s longest queues.
+Then go to Slinky Dog Dash.
+Complete this sequence in the first 90 minutes and you’ve done the two best waits of the day.

-Dining: Sci-Fi Dine-In Theater (booths inside cars, facing a screen showing 1950s sci-fi B-movie clips, milkshakes available) is an experience worth having once.
-Food is ordinary; the context is not.
-50’s Prime Time Café is similar nostalgia-themed food in a 1950s TV set environment.
-Docking Bay 7 Food and Cargo inside Galaxy’s Edge does the most thematically appropriate food — Ronto Wraps and the Ronto Morning Wrap are the better items.
+Dining: Sci-Fi Dine-In Theater (booths in cars facing a screen showing 1950s B-movie clips) is worth experiencing once regardless of the food quality.
+Docking Bay 7 Food and Cargo inside Galaxy’s Edge has the most thematically appropriate food: the Ronto Wrap is genuinely good.

-Getting there: Hollywood Studios is on the western side of the Walt Disney World property, served by the Disney Skyliner gondola system (connects to Epcot and the Caribbean Beach and Art of Animation hotels — a genuinely useful and pleasant transport option).
-Also bus service from all Disney hotels and the Disney Springs parking area.
+Getting there: Hollywood Studios is served by the Disney Skyliner gondola system, connecting to Epcot and the Caribbean Beach and Art of Animation hotels.
+This is a genuinely useful and pleasant transport option and is the best way to arrive if you’re staying at a connected hotel.